genicam/harvesters/README.rst

 The following software modules are required to get Harvester working:

-* Python 3.4 or higher
+* Python 3.4 or later

 In addition, you will need the following items to let Harvester make something meaningful: